SunKatana/Suffix-Array/README.md

   /usr/bin/time -f "Elapsed: %E\nMax RSS: %M KB" python naive_search.py --reference "data/hg38_partial.fasta.gz" --query data/illumina_reads_${L}.fasta.gz --query_ct "$N"
 done
 ```
-(This WOULD be the code to execute our search, and technically it works, however it takes an insane long time to run)
+(This WOULD be the code to execute our naive search, and technically it works, however it takes an insane long time to run.)
 KeyboardInterrupt
 Command terminated by signal 2
 Elapsed: 37:03.83